-We are ranked Top 20 in the UK for literature (Guardian University Guide 2015).
+We are also ranked top 20 in the UK for literature (Guardian University Guide 2015).

 We offer you a variety of study abroad options.
-The four-year version of our course allows you to spend the third year studying abroad without paying a fee, while otherwise remaining identical to the three-year course.
+The four-year version of our course allows you to spend the third year studying abroad without paying a fee (2017 entry), while otherwise remaining identical to the three-year course.